Understanding female infertility

 Ovulation issues.
 You are born with all the eggs you will ever have.
 As you age, the quantity and quality of your eggs declines.
 Along with aging, other factors such as diabetes, high blood pressure and smoking can damage your eggs and lead to a diminished ovarian reserve.

 Structural problems, such as blocked fallopian tubes or a misshaped uterus.

 Natural aging.
 As you get older, your ovaries and eggs age with you.
 Most women experience an accelerated decline in fertility around age 35.

 Sometimes women are found to be infertile with no known cause.
 This is called unexplained infertility.
 Even if we're unable to identify the cause of your fertility challenges, we may be able to recommend a treatment option that will improve your chances of getting pregnant.

 Certain risk factors are linked to female infertility.
 These include:

-- Having had chemotherapy or radiation treatments for cancer.
-Learn more about persevering fertility before going through cancer treatment.
+Having had chemotherapy or radiation treatments for cancer.
+Learn more about fertility preservation

 The first step if you are concerned that you have a fertility problem is a thorough evaluation.

 Your evaluation will include some of the following tests and procedures: